cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **FMS (n.):** An almost incomprehensible collection of computers, wires, and network switches designed to never connect your robot and Driver Station on the first attempt.
 See mDNS.~Aaron.Graeve

-**FRC (verb):** an acronym standing for Forceful Robot Collisions.
-Note: Many consider this synonymous with the 2014 game Ariel Assist.~Munchskull

 **FRC (n.):** 1.
 The greatest thing since sliced bread.
 2. An addiction.~TheBoulderite

+**FRC (verb); an acronym standing for Forceful Robot Collisions.
+Note:** Many consider this synonymous with the 2014 game Ariel Assist.~Munchskull

 **Freshman (n.)
 Team go:**fer and filer of all sharp corners.~EricH